-Princess Anne might just be the most well-liked member of the Royal Family after her mother Queen Elizabeth.
-At this point we all know that Princess Anne is the hardest working Royal in the game, and she has dedicated her life to championing good causes.
+At this point, we all know that Princess Anne is the hardest working Royal in the game, and she has dedicated her life to championing good causes.

 Her love of horses, however, certainly wasn't her only passion early in her career as a Royal.

-A recent Vanity Fair interview conducted in April of this revealed that, if not for her Royal title, Princess Anne may have taken a completely different career path.
+A Vanity Fair interview conducted in April 2022 revealed that, if not for her Royal title, Princess Anne may have taken a completely different career path.

-According to Royal correspondant Katie Nicholl, had Princess Anne not been a royal, she would have been interested in taking up work as an engineer!
+According to Royal correspondent Katie Nicholl, had Princess Anne not been a royal, she would have been interested in taking up work as an engineer!

 Born in 1950, it is fair to say that during Anne's childhood women were not encouraged to go into the science and engineering fields, so she has spent her adulthood championing women in these industries.